microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerUserGuide.md

 ### <a name="4.2"/>Environment
 Run this test suite in a workgroup environment that contains the following computers, physical or virtual:

-* A driver computer running Microsoft Windows 8.1, 32-bit edition, with the latest updates.
+* A driver computer running Microsoft Windows 8.1 or later versions.
-* A computer set up as a Windows-based SUT running Windows Server 2012 R2, or a computer set up as a SUT that is not based on the Windows operating system.
+* A computer set up as a Windows-based SUT running Windows Server 2012 R2 or later versions, or a computer set up as a SUT that is not based on the Windows operating system.

 Run this test suite in a domain environment that contains the following computers, physical or virtual:

-* A driver computer running Microsoft Windows 8.1, 32-bit edition, with the latest updates.
+* A driver computer running Microsoft Windows 8.1 or later versions.
-* A computer set up as a Windows-based SUT running Windows Server 2012 R2, or a computer set up as a SUT that is not based on the Windows operating system.
+* A computer set up as a Windows-based SUT running Windows Server 2012 R2 or later versions, or a computer set up as a SUT that is not based on the Windows operating system.
-* A computer set up as a domain controller (DC) running Windows Server 2012 R2, or a computer set up as DC that is not based on the Windows operating system service.
+* A computer set up as a domain controller (DC) running Windows Server 2012 R2 or later versions, or a computer set up as DC that is not based on the Windows operating system service.

 ### <a name="4.3"/>Driver Computer
 The minimum requirements for the driver computer are as follows.

  __Requirement__ | __Description__
  ----------------|----------
- Operating system|Microsoft Windows 8.1, 32-bit edition, with the latest updates Memory|2 GB RAM
+ Operating system|Microsoft Windows 8.1 or later versions Memory|2 GB RAM
  Disk space|60 GB